SCTOMP: Spatially Constrained Time-Optimal Motion Planning: EXPERIMENTS

 \section{EXPERIMENTS}

-To evaluate our approach, we divide the experimental analysis into two parts.
-First, we benchmark our methodology by analyzing its performance in a well-known planar scenario.
-Second, to demonstrate that the proposed scheme remains time-optimal regardless of the underlying PH spline, we focus on a spatial case.
+To evaluate our approach, we divide the experimental analysis into two parts, including systems with different dynamics.
+First, we test SCTOMP by analyzing its performance in a well-known single-corridor planar scenario (2D, Sec.~\ref{sec:planar_example}), demonstrating that the proposed scheme remains time-optimal regardless of the underlying PH spline.
+Secondly, the evaluation is expanded to a spatial system (3D, Sec.~\ref{sec:spatial_example}) and compared against existing state-of-the-art approaches in a range of case-studies across two different cluttered environments.

-\emph{Numerical implementation:} Both OCPs~\eqref{eq:ph_opt} and~\eqref{eq:minT_par} are modeled in CasADi \cite{andersson2019casadi} and solved by IPOPT \cite{wachter2006implementation} with MA27 \cite{HSL} as the linear solver back-end.
-While OCP~\eqref{eq:ph_opt} can be readily fed to the optimization routine, problem~\eqref{eq:minT_par} is approximated by a multiple-shooting approach \cite{bock1984multiple}, where the optimization horizon $\xi_f-\xi_0$ is discretized into sections with constant decision variables.
-The underlying integration routines are approximated by a 4th-order Runge-Kutta method.
+\emph{Numerical implementation:} The OCP~\eqref{eq:minT_par} is modeled in CasADi \cite{andersson2019casadi} and solved by IPOPT \cite{wachter2006implementation} after being approximated by a multiple-shooting approach \cite{bock1984multiple}, where the optimization horizon $\xi_f-\xi_0$ is discretized into sections with constant decision variables.
+The integration routines respective to the dynamic constraints~\eqref{eq:dynamic_const} are approximated by a 4th-order Runge-Kutta method.